 Planning travel to India, you might want to stay in touch with your family and friends back there and would need to use internet services here in India.
 Using the international roaming services provided by your countrified provider could be quite expensive.
 So buying a sim card in India would be the best option available.

-Here in this write-up, we will tell you the complete process of buying and using a sim in India along with which service provider you should use and whether the Indian sim would work on your phone.
+Here in this blog, we will tell you the complete process of buying and using a sim in India along with which service provider you should use and whether the Indian sim would work on your phone.

-The Government of India has tightened its rules for sales of prepaid sim card to foreign customers unlike before where you had to just submit your passport and Visa and you would get a sim.
+The Government of India has tightened its rules for sales of the prepaid sim card to foreign customers unlike before where you had to just submit your passport and Visa and you would get a sim.
 Here are the documents you would need to get a sim in India:

 Pro Tip: Always try to get a photograph with a white background and clear photocopies to avoid KYC form rejections.

 Always remember to carry original copies of these documents with you at all times while you are out for buying a sim card.

 On arrival in India, you can buy a SIM card at the international airport from the kiosks of service providers such as Jio or Airtel, which are located almost immediately after you clear customs.
 Alternatively, you can also buy the SIM card from the official stores of the service providers or vendors in the downtown such as shopping malls.

 You can find the stores near you on the map by clicking this link

 The cost of buying a sim in India is based on your plan.
 You always have the option to buy a plan that suits you, keeping in mind the tariff rates which we will be explaining in the next service provider section.